spion/genny/README.md

 note: make sure that you pass the callback last.

 Notice how if you return a value at the end of your generator, it will be passed as a result to the callback.
-If you return undefined, the callback will not be called.

 Your async functions call the callback with more than 2 arguments?